-A) State Assisted Program
+A) Federal and State Assisted Programs

-The City has received proceeds from State grants.
+The City has received proceeds from several federal and State grants.
 Periodic audits of these grants are required and certain costs may be questioned as not being appropriate expenditures under the grant agreements.
 Such audits could result in the refund of grant monies to the grantor agencies.
 Management believes that any required refunds will be immaterial.
 No provision has been made in the accompanying financial statements for the refund of grant monies.